What is the difference between body wraps, saunas, & pods?

 Types of Infrared Heat

 There are three types, or wavelengths, of infrared heat.
-Our sun’s output is made up of a mixture of them, but the human body emits far infrared specifically.
+Our sun’s output is made up of a mixture of infrared light, but the human body emits far infrared specifically.

-- Near infrared penetrates skin deep (the epidermis) and can help with skin conditions.
+- Near infrared penetrates skin deep (the epidermis) and can help with medical condition related to skin.
 This is the infrared heat you feel in a sauna.

 - Mid infrared penetrates a bit deeper to improve circulation.